 Thanks to social media, it is becoming extremely difficult to get through a day without coming across a meme, and there seems to be an appropriate meme for every occasion.
 Given the humorous, witty and viral nature of memes, everyone seems to want in on the action, even big corporations.
 I do enjoy a good old meme, and I have shared a few in the past.
-However, as an IP lawyer, when I come across a great meme, I can’t help but question who owns the underlying IP rights in a meme and whether there are any risks in sharing someone else’s creative work without the owner’s permission.
+However, as someone who works in intellectual property, when I come across a great meme I can’t help but question who owns the underlying IP rights in a meme and whether there are any risks in sharing someone else’s creative work without the owner’s permission.

 What is a meme?

 According to the Oxford dictionary, a meme is:

 In case you are still struggling to understand what a meme is, google socially awkward penguin.
 This meme is arguably one of the most recognised memes.

 Are meme’s protected by copyright, and what are the implications?

 Copyright subsists automatically in all creative works (such as photographs, books, or anything expressed in writing, audio, sound recordings, video recordings, etc.).
 As such, the underlying image, video and the meme itself will fall into the category of creative works that are protected by copyright.

 Copyright protection gives the owner of the creative work the right to control the exploitation of the work in which the right subsists.
 There are several specific rights that only the owner of the copyright can exercise.
 However, the most relevant rights to this topic are the right to copy, adapt, and distribute.

 As memes will be created when an image or video is adapted in most cases with written text, this adaptation is likely to constitute copyright infringement, as it is making a derivative work and copying.